BillyBooglyBob/path-finder/README.md

 - Add move start/end over other cells and not replace it

 - Add wall switched to weight or vice versa, the color needs to change
-- Disbale weights when BFS or DFS enabled (just disable the ability to swap)
-- When switch from Dijkstra to BFS or DFS, clear all weight nodes from graph
-  - Simple scan through the grid and one setGrid